 The name MOONRAKERS was adopted by the group because we wanted local history to be fun and not sound like just another ‘history society’.
 The MOONRAKER story occurs in the parish, as it does in many throughout the country.
 In its various guises it involves men, generally drunk and hungry, trying to rake cheese out of water, until someone points out that the cheese is the moon’s reflection.
-In our case it’s the good men of Ickornshaw, probably after leaving the first Bull Inn in the 18/19th century, raking the moon in Ickornshaw Mill pond.
+In our case it’s the good men of Ickornshaw, probably after leaving the first Black Bull Inn (at the bottom of Freegate, also possibly known as The Grinning Rat) in the 18/19th century, raking the moon in Ickornshaw Mill pond or dam.

 We would like to thank all the people who have supported us in any way since our beginnings in 2003.
 We would especially like to thank all the people who allowed us to scan articles or pictures that have become part of this or earlier websites.
 If it is not on this website yet it may be at a later date as we continue to add items from our old websites.